Advirist/Orion/README.md

    ollama pull qwen2.5:7b
    ollama pull qwen3:8b
    ```
-4. Create `prompts.py` in the project root, defining a `SYSTEM_PROMPT` string.
-This file is intentionally not committed — see below.
-5. Update `config.py` if your playground directory or model names differ from the defaults.
+4. Update `config.py` if your playground directory or model names differ from the defaults.
-6. Run it:
+5. Run it:
    ```
    python orion.py
    ```
    Type `/e` at any prompt to end the session.

-## A note on `prompts.py`

-`prompts.py` is excluded from version control, since it contains Orion's personality/system prompt, which is a personal, tunable part of the project.
-To run Orion yourself, create this file with your own `SYSTEM_PROMPT` string before running `orion.py`.

 ## Design notes